geekobiloba/winspecter/README.md

 #   Win Specs Reporter

-A quick and portable tool for Windows inventory audit, it comprises of two tiny tools:
+A quick and portable tool for Windows inventory audit, it consists of two tiny tools:

 1. A launcher to show computer specs as a web page in the browser.

+    For typical specs,
-    The web page nicely fits an ISO A4 paper for printing, either as PDF or on plain paper.
+	the web page nicely fits an ISO A4 paper for printing, either as PDF or on plain paper.
     Always include background when printing!